 Turkish Law Allows Joint-Stock Companies to Increase Their Capital

-The Capital Companies usually prefer increasing their capital to strengthen their capital structure, to meet their needs for additional funds after expansion of their business.
+Capital companies usually prefer increasing their capital to strengthen their capital structure and meet their needs for additional funds after expanding their business.

-Capital increase in the Joint Stock Companies has been regulated at the Article 456 of Turkish Commercial Cod and following provisions.
+Capital increase in the joint-stock companies has been regulated at the Article 456 of the Turkish Commercial Code and following provisions.

-The Competent Authorıty Which Will Make The Decision Of Capital Increase
+Who is The Competent Authorıty Which Will Make The Decision Of Capital Increase?

-It is also possible to increase the capital at joint stock companies through capital commitment in accordance with Turkish Commercial Code.
+It is also possible to increase the capital at joint-stock companies through capital commitment in accordance with the Turkish Commercial Code.